vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/04_The_Problem_and_Conditions_of_Knowledge.md

 11 vi.
 2. 18; in view of this passage we may

 perhaps hold that in CU. v.
 10. 1 the qualification for full enlightenment is not faith and Tapas (as in PU. i.
 10; Mund. i.
 2. 11; Windisch, Buddha's Geburt, p.
 73, n.
-1) but faith as Tapas, as the words fraddha tapa ity upăsate normally mean; see below, § 10.
+1) but faith as Tapas, as the words fraddha tapa ity upāsate normally mean; see below, § 10.

 Chap.
 28] The Problem and Conditions of Knowledge